jmende27/processor-sdk-doc-jm2/source/linux/Foundational_Components/U-Boot/UG-Memory-K3.rst

 Boot Linux from eMMC
 ====================

-To flash & boot the rootfs from eMMC UDA HW partition, first prepare UDA:
+To flash & boot the rootfs from eMMC UDA, first prepare UDA:
 :ref:`create-partitions-in-emmc-uda-from-linux`.
 The new software partition then needs to be formatted as a ext4 filesystem: :ref:`formatting-mmc-partition-from-linux`, and then the rootfs has to be written.
 It is not possible to format a partition to ext4